 The mice’s behavior had changed.
 They became “chill, mellow fellows,” according to one of the study’s authors.
 They engaged in calm mouse behavior (like relaxing and grooming themselves) rather than scurrying around, sniffing, and exploring.

 The mice also breathed more slowly.
 That calm behavior suggested two things:

 First, the arousal centers in the mice’s brain weren’t getting any input from the breathing centers, so they weren’t on high alert.

 Second, those breathing centers weren’t getting any panic or alert messages from the arousal center, so their breathing stayed slow.

 Further research is in order.
 But if our pathway works the same way, it would explain why we become calmer after slowing down our breathing.
 It would also corroborate previous studies showing why deep breathing in yoga and meditation helps alleviate anxiety.

-This connection between breathing and higher-order brain function is an idea that’s been around for millennia, at least dating back to the time when pranayama yoga practices were developed.
+This connection between breathing and higher-order brain function is an idea that’s been around for millennia.
+It dates back to the time when pranayama yoga practices were developed, at least.
 The way that yoga and other approaches try to calm the mind is simply to have you take control of your breathing by taking… slow… regular… breaths.